mspano91/interview-exercise/README.md

 ## Using the Application

-After starting the application, navigate to `http://localhost:3000` in your browser to access the Fintech Portfolio Tracker frontend.
+After starting the application, navigate to `http://localhost:3000` in your browser to access the Fintech Portfolio Tracker frontend and `http://localhost:4000` for the backend.
 From there, you can add, update, and track your investment portfolio.
 ```